sdogruyol/crystal-for-rubyists-en/book/chapter-8-concurrency-and-channels.md

 To achieve this `spawn` creates a lightweight thread called `Fiber`. `Fiber`s are very cheap to create and you can easily create tens of thousands of `Fiber`s on a single core.

 Okay, that’s really cool!
-We can use `spawn` to make stuff work in the background but how do we get something back from a `Fiber`.
+We can use `spawn` to make stuff work in the background but how do we get something back from a `Fiber`?

 Now that’s where `Channel`s come to play.